pkeskinocak/COVID19GA/README.md

 ### Cite the manuscript as:

 Keskinocak P, Oruc BE, Baxter A, Asplund J, Serban N (2020) The impact of social distancing on COVID19 spread: State of Georgia case study.
 [Manuscript.](/Manuscript/Community-level%20Covid-19%20Case%20Measurement%20and%20Intervention%20Version%201.pdf)

+### Additional Contributors:

+The authors of this paper are thankful to state representatives for sharing multiple data sources from the cases confirmed in Georgia to date.
+The authors are also thankful to Melody Shellman, Hannah Lin, Ethan Channel, Pravara Harati, Zhuoting April Yu, and Christopher Stone for supporting various parts of the projects.

+### Sources of Funding and Support:

+The research was supported by the William W. George and by the Virginia C. and Joseph C. Mello endowments at Georgia Tech.